 Before you begin your work as a pod, it is critical to lay a strong foundation as a group so that all members of the pod can participate and learn.
 As a group, discuss what you need to ensure a safe, inclusive environment to discuss difficult and potentially controversial issues.

-1. Examples of Widely Used Ground Rules4
+1. Ground Rules4